centreon/centreon-engine/doc/user/configuration/basics/object_inheritance.rst

   define host{
     host_name            bighost2
     check_command        check-host-alive
-    notification_options d,u,r
     max_check_attempts   3
   }

-You can see that the check_command and notification_options variables were inherited from the template object (where host bighost1 was defined).
+You can see that the check_command variable was inherited from the template object (where host bighost1 was defined).
 However, the host_name and max_check_attempts variables were not inherited from the template object because they were defined locally.
 Remember, locally defined variables override variables that would normally be inherited from a template object.
 That should be a fairly easy concept to understand.

 .. note::
    If you would like local string variables to be appended to inherited